Next Meeting:

 Board of Directors - Marjorie Brown

-Vice President - Charlie Lang
+Vice President - David Eppley

 Secretary - Ann Vassilou